Choosing an Orthodontist is a Serious Decision

 How often do you need to be seen after your braces are placed?

-Because orthodontic movement takes time, most appointments after the initial placement of appliances are scheduled approximately 8-12 weeks apart.
+Orthodontic movement takes time, most appointments after the initial placement of appliances are scheduled approximately 8-12 weeks apart.
 This interval gives your teeth time to move at both a steady and healthy pace.
 However, there may be situations where more frequent visits to evaluate the status of your case, tooth movement, or to have a special adjustment are required.

 Can adults wear braces?